-Historical Roots, Early Concepts, and Research Heritage
+Historical Roots, Early Concepts, and Research Legacy

 Professor Ludwig Erhard, Professor Wilhelm Vershofen, and GfK-CEO Dr Georg Bergler